 The following figure shows the default self-contained user interface, in which you can add your own text and logo:

 An end user can configure the following agent features:

 •Export target (only file formats are supported)

 A self-contained agent can only export to file formats (Excel, CSV or XML).
 It cannot export to databases or execute a data export script.
-Self-contained agents require Internet Explorer 8+ and .NET v4+.
-The self-contained agents will not attempt to download and install these required components if they don't exist on the target computer, but most Windows computers will already have those components installed.
+Self-contained agents require .NET v4.5+.
+The self-contained agents will not attempt to download and install the required .NET version if it doesn't exist on the target computer, but most Windows computers will already have this version of .NET installed.

 Follow the steps below to build a self-contained agent:

 1.Click the Export Agent application menu to open the Export Agent screen.